 The 1914-15 Star

-To qualify for a 1914-15 Star, a soldier had to serve in a theatre of war between 5 August 1914 and 31 December 1915.
-However, if a soldier had served in France and Belgium between 5 August and midnight on 22-23 November 1914, they would qualify for the 1914 Star.
-You could not be awarded both a 1914 and 1914-15 Star.
+In 1919, Army Order 20 announced the award of another campaign medal, the 1914-15 Star.
+To qualify for this medal, a soldier had to serve in a theatre of war between 5 August 1914 and 31 December 1915.
+However, if a soldier had served in France and Belgium between 5 August and midnight on 22/23 November 1914, they qualified for the 1914 Star instead.
+You could not be awarded both medals.
 The 1914-15 Star was never awarded on its own as once a soldier qualified for the medal they automatically qualified for the British War Medal and Victory Medal.

 Description of the 1914-15 Star